AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/genai/index.md

 We created these guidelines to assist any developers who wish to take advantage of Generative AI in their add-ons, to make sure they do so in accordance with Adobe standards.

-We have split this document into:
+We have split this section into:
 - [Requirements](./requirements.md) (which must be followed)
 - [Recommendations](./recommendations.md) (which are suggestions we encourage for best practice)